Phase transitions and gaps in quantum random energy models: Conclusions

-Points \textit{i)} and \textit{ii)} imply that a QAd algorithm to find $V_{\bm{n}_1}$ would require a computational time $t > \Delta_\textrm{min}^{-1}$ exponentially long with $N$ for \emph{almost any} system sample.
-In principle, one can hope to elude this limitation by using an adiabatic path in which the transit through a gap minimum is avoided \cite{Farhi:2009}.
-However, it is not clear how to realize this path for $V$ of the class considered here.
+All QREM models are characterized by a universal phase transition between a condensed phase and a normal one, the critical point $\Gamma_\mathrm{c}$ being the solution of Eq.~(\ref{critical}).
+The gap averaged over the $\bm{V}$ realizations is finite, and undergoes the same phase transition, being constant for $\Gamma<\Gamma_\mathrm{c}$, and growing linearly in $\Gamma$ for $\Gamma>\Gamma_\mathrm{c}$ (more precisely, as $2\Gamma$, the gap of the system with $\bm{V}\equiv 0$).
+The existence, for each $\bm{V}$ realization, of a minimal gap at $\Gamma=\Gamma_\mathrm{c}$ exponentially small in the system size $N$, implies that, QAd algorithms (at real or imaginary times) aimed at finding the configuration of minimal potential, would require a computational time $t > \Delta_\textrm{min}^{-1}$ exponentially long with $N$ for \emph{almost any} instance.
+In principle, by exploiting the fact that the average gap is finite, one can hope to elude this limitation by using an adiabatic path across the $\bm{V}$ ensemble in which the transit through a gap minimum is avoided~\cite{Farhi:2009}.
+However, it is not clear how to realize this path for $\bm{V}$ of the class considered here.